dustinwloring1988/learn-nanochat/readme.md

 * Understand how to compute possible model dimensions, batch size, sequence length, etc. based on GPU memory.

 * For training at least, what is the difference between say a batch size of 1 and a sequence length of 64 vs a batch size of 2 and a sequence length of 32?
 How do you choose?

+* Understand this: UserWarning: Quadro RTX 4000 does not support bfloat16 compilation natively, skipping (for example, if a GPU doesnt' support bfloat16 compilation, is it better not to use bfloat16 at all?)

 #### Completed